What are modern jive judges looking for?

 Balance, Lead/Follow, Active/Passive lead/follow, Frame, Arm Leads/Body Leads.

 Moves form part of choreo concept and can include: range of moves, variations, difficulty, innovation/creativity, style, use of lines/extensions, use of space, Furthermore choreo consists of musical interpretation, flow of dance/routines, clean execution of moves including dips/drops & aerials and the ability to genuinely freestyle in freestyle and DWAS events.
-Combos are ok but there should be evidence of true freestyling.
-Choreography of the overall routine is of high importance for Showcase (Cabaret) & Team events.
+Combos are ok but there should be evidence of true freestyle.
+Choreography is of high importance for Showcase & Team events.

 Showmanship, chemistry between the couple, animation, costuming/outfit and X-Factor.